-- 14.5 All Motions on Notice must be relevant to some matter within the powers and duties of the Council or which significantly affects, or is of general interest to, the inhabitants of the Borough of East Staffordshire. - 14.6 Motions on Notice must not propose the taking of an "Executive Decision" (as defined in the Council's Constitution) unless that decision is outside the existing budget or policy framework. - 14.7 Any Motion on Notice to rescind a resolution passed by the Council within the preceding six months must be signed by at least 13 Councillors.
-When the Council has voted on any such Motion on Notice, no Councillor shall propose a similar Motion on Notice within a further period of six months. - 14.8 Where the Council has decided a Motion on Notice twice in the same way within the preceding twelve months, no Councillor shall propose a similar Motion on Notice until after the next Annual Council Meeting.
-The effect of this Rule shall not be evaded by proposing a Motion on Notice that is differently worded but which is in principle the same. - 14.9 The Mayor's decision on the validity of Motions on Notice is final.
+- 14.8 Any decision on any such Motion on Notice which stands referred to Cabinet, will be reported back to Full Council following a decision being made by Cabinet on that motion. - 14.914.6 Motions on Notice must not propose the taking of an "Executive Decision" (as defined in the Council's Constitution) unless that decision is outside the existing budget or policy framework. - 14.1014.7 Any Motion on Notice to rescind a resolution passed by the Council within the preceding six months must be signed by one third of the total number of Council members.
+When the Council has voted on any such Motion on Notice, no Councillor shall propose a Motion on Notice of similar intent within a further period of six months. - 14.11 14.8 Where the Council has decided a Motion on Notice twice in the same way within the preceding twelve months, no Councillor shall propose a similar Motion on Notice until after the next Annual Council Meeting.
+The effect of this Rule shall not be evaded by proposing a Motion on Notice that is differently worded but which is in principle the same. - 14.1214.9 The Mayor's decision on the validity of Motions on Notice will be taken in consultation with the Proper Officer and shall be final.